MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-purchased-version.md

 ## Goals for this document

-This document guides you through the process of setting up a purchased version of Fraud Protection.
+This document guides you through the prerequisites of setting up a purchased version of Fraud Protection.
 After you complete the tasks in this document, you will be ready to use Fraud Protection to protect your business.

 ## Prerequisites for setting up Fraud Protection